DaanDemaecker/DaanDemaecker.github.io/README.md

 # Daan Demaecker
-Hi, my name is Daan Demaecker and i am a game developer, in this github page, i will tell you a bit more about who i am, what i do, what i did and what i want to do.
+Hi, my name is Daan Demaecker and I am a game developer, in this github page, I will tell you a bit more about who I am, what I do, what I did and what I want to do.

 ## Studies
 I am currently finishing my second year of Game Development at DAE in Belgium.